Investment Strategy: Our Capital Model

 We seek to use our financial resources to further our mission in innovative ways, deploying capital through a combination of philanthropic grants, equity, debt and other financial instruments.
 We also align our endowment investments with our mission, and invest in media partnerships, global platforms, and marketing strategies that drive awareness of and investment in the work of our grantees.

 Grants are an integral part of our investment strategy.
 Inspired by best-of-breed venture investors, we employ a flexible, phased approach to grant-making and collaborate with our social entrepreneurs on grant objectives, while allowing them to determine how best to allocate resources to achieve them.
 We have invested more than $150 million in the Skoll Awards for Social Entrepreneurship and in deeper investments in their innovations.
-All of these investments support social entrepreneurs whose work has the potential for large-scale impact in critical social change areas: deforestation, education and economic opportunity, effective development, healthcare access and treatment, smallholder productivity and food security, stabilization, sustainable markets, and water and sanitation.
+All of these investments support social entrepreneurs whose work has the potential for large-scale impact in critical issue areas: environmental sustainability, education, economic opportunity, health, peace and human rights, and sustainable markets.